lamusadecima/Digital-Stylistics-Applied-to-Golden-Age/README.md

 ## Citing
 If you find some of the resources here useful and plan on using it, please cite it in this way:

-Hernández-Lorenzo, Laura, "Digital Stylistics Applied to Golden Age Spanish Poetry: Is Fernando de Herrera Really a Transitional Poet between Renaissance and Baroque?"
+Hernández-Lorenzo, Laura (forthcoming).
+"Digital Stylistics Applied to Golden Age Spanish Poetry: Is Fernando de Herrera Really a Transitional Poet between Renaissance and Baroque?"